 Service record book

 Each member of the AWLA, upon enrolling for continuous service, also received a service record book.
-This was kept by the women who served and they took it from farm to farm as they moved.
-It is a useful source for proof of service as it recorded the different farms where individuals worked, promotion, leave, conduct and discipline.
-The books was given to the individual at the end of their service.
+This was kept by the individual who took it with her from farm to farm.
+It is a useful source for proof of service as it recorded the different farms where the individual worked, promotion, leave, conduct and discipline.
+The book was kept by the individual at the end of her service.

-The Private Records collection in the Research Centre includes examples of service record books.
-These may be viewed in the Research Centre's Reading Room.
+The private records collection in the Research Centre includes examples of service record books.
+These may be viewed in the Research Centre Reading Room.

-Official Records relating to the AWLA can be located using the RecordSearch database.
-Search the database using "Australian Women's Land Army" in the Keyword searchbox to locate relevant material.
+Official records relating to the AWLA can be located using the RecordSearch database.
+Search the database using "Australian Women's Land Army" in the keyword search to locate relevant material.